 Like any mortgage, how much you can borrow depends on your income, outgoings, deposit, and credit history.
 Most lenders will offer up to 4.5 times your annual income as a starting point.
 However, some lenders will go further for NHS applicants, particularly clinical staff, offering enhanced income multiples in the right circumstances.

 This is especially relevant for junior doctors and other clinical professionals whose salary is expected to increase significantly over the course of their career.
 The key is making sure all of your income is included in the assessment, not just your basic salary.
 For many NHS workers, enhancements and variable income can add thousands to their borrowing capacity if presented correctly.
+If you also have private practice income alongside your NHS role, our mortgages for professionals page covers how mixed income is assessed by lenders.

 If you are on a permanent NHS contract, most lenders will assess your basic salary in the same way as any employed applicant.
 NHS employment is well understood by mortgage underwriters - your payslips are familiar, your job security is recognised, and processing is often quicker as a result.